MrsBlooGhost/backend/RB120-129/Review/misc_exercises.md

 #6

+> Will the following code execute?
+If so, what will be output?
+If not, can you fix it so it executes?

 An `ArgumentError` is raised, specifying that on line 8, the `greet` method is given 1 argument and expects 0.
 This is due to the `super` method call on line 19, which passes all arguments along to the superclass's `greet` method.

 In order for the code to execute, we must call `super()` so that no arguments are passed along to the superclass's `greet` method.

+---

+#7

+> What concept does this code demonstrate?
+What will be the output?

+`"Bird is flying!"`\
+`"Pigeon is flying!"`\
+`"Duck is flying!"`

+This code demonstrates polymorphism through class inheritance.

+Polymorphism is the ability of objects of different classes to respond to the same method invocation.
+All instances respond to the `fly` instance method.

+Class inheritance is when a subclass inherits behaviors of a superclass.
+Both `Pigeon` and `Duck` inherit the `fly` method from the superclass `Bird`.

+---

+#8

+> What does the `self` keyword refer to in the `good` method?

+`self` in the `good` method refers to the calling object.

 ---